 OK, so let’s get this out the way first; this is one of those free movies that Amazon Prime hosts, but you will have to watch it with ads.
 Trust us, though; it is totally worth it.
 Starring James Stewart and Donna Reed, the classic Christmas story follows a man named George Bailey, who has spent his life-giving up his dreams to help his community instead.

 One night George, now disillusioned about his life choices, decides to end it all.
 However, a guardian angel stops him and shows how bleak the world would be if he were never born.
-It’s a Wonderful Life is THE Christmas movie to watch every year, and is considered one of the best movies ever made too – so what are you waiting for?
+It’s a Wonderful Life is THE Christmas movie to watch every year, and is considered one of the best films ever made too – so what are you waiting for?